onecommons/unfurl/tosca-package/README.md

 ### Node Filters

 Tosca types can declared a special class-level method called `_class_init` that is called when the class definition is being initialized.
-Inside this method, expressions that reference fields return references to the field definition, not its value, allowing you to customize the class definition in a context where type checker (include the IDE) has the class definition available.
+Inside this method, expressions that reference fields return references to the field definition, not its value, allowing you to customize the class definition in a context where your Python type checker (such as the IDE's) has the class definition available.

 This example creates sets the `node_filter` on the declared `host` requirement: